IBM-Bluemix-Docs/security-advisor/getting-started.md

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) **> Security and Compliance**.
 2. In the _Gain insight_ section of the navigation, click **Dashboard**.

     From the dashboard, you can view security information for the preconfigured integrated tools, such as Vulnerability Advisor and Certificate Manager.
-If your pre-integrated findings aren't displaying any information, you might not have any certificates or images for {{site.data.keyword.security-advisor_short}} to monitor.
-Learn more about what {{site.data.keyword.security-advisor_short}} needs to populate the dashboard cards in [Taking advantage of pre-integrated services](/docs/security-advisor?topic=security-advisor-setup-services).
+If your pre-integrated findings aren't displaying any information, you might not have any certificates or images for {{site.data.keyword.security-advisor_short_notm}} to monitor.
+Learn more about what {{site.data.keyword.security-advisor_short_notm}} needs to populate the dashboard cards in [Taking advantage of pre-integrated services](/docs/security-advisor?topic=security-advisor-setup-services).

 ## Next steps
 {: #start-next}

-Now that you've seen the dashboard in action, [learn more about {{site.data.keyword.security-advisor_short}}](/docs/security-advisor?topic=security-advisor-about) or start [integrating custom findings](/docs/security-advisor?topic=security-advisor-setup_custom).
+Now that you've seen the dashboard in action, [learn more about {{site.data.keyword.security-advisor_short_notm}}](/docs/security-advisor?topic=security-advisor-about) or start [integrating custom findings](/docs/security-advisor?topic=security-advisor-setup_custom).

 ## Availability
 {: #start-availability}

-Currently, you can take advantage of {{site.data.keyword.security-advisor_short}} in the Dallas (`us-south`) and London (`eu-gb`) regions.
+Currently, you can take advantage of {{site.data.keyword.security-advisor_short_notm}} in the Dallas (`us-south`) and London (`eu-gb`) regions.